You want smart political talk without the meltdowns?

 I watched Kenny Chesney do the concert.

-I look out in the crowd and there's people crying.
+I look out in the crowd, and there's people crying.

 You go to movies, people cry.

-Nobody cried.
+Nobody cry.

 The only people that cry listening or watching me are liberals.